We Ditched HLS and Cut Playback Errors by 22%

 The wrong protocol for the content

-The video system uses HLS (HTTP Live Streaming) with adaptive bitrate streaming.
+The video system used HLS (HTTP Live Streaming) with adaptive bitrate streaming.
 HLS works by splitting a video into small segments (usually 2-6 seconds each) and letting the player request progressively higher or lower quality segments based on available bandwidth.

 This is brilliant for a 45-minute TV episode.
 Start with a low-quality segment while you measure the connection, then ramp up to 1080p once you know the bandwidth can handle it.
 The viewer barely notices the first few seconds of lower quality because they're watching for an hour.